takuya-motoshima/esm-and-other-format-libraries-starter/README.md

     Ran all test suites.
     ```

-1. Configure and run the build.
+1. Run the build.
-Compile the TypeScript library and resolve the module dependency to create a library that can be distributed to clients.
+There is one caveat.
+Convert UMD library names in global namespace from snake case to camel case.
+In the case of e.g.your-library, it will be window.yourLibrary.

     Create a build configuration file.